 Robert W. Fuller earned his Ph.D. in physics at Princeton University and taught at Columbia, where he co-authored Mathematics of Classical and Quantum Physics.
-After serving as president of Oberlin College, he became a “citizen diplomat,” working toward improving international relations during the Cold War.
-During the 1990s, he served as board chair of the non-profit global corporation Internews and promoted democracy via free and independent media.
+After serving as president of Oberlin College, he became a citizen diplomat and set about improving international relations during the Cold War.
+During the 1990s, he served as board chair of the nonprofit global corporation Internews, promoting democracy via free and independent media.

-When the Cold War ended with the collapse of the USSR, Fuller reflected on his career and realized that he had been, at different times in his life, a somebody and a nobody.
+After the Cold War ended with the collapse of the USSR, Fuller reflected on his career and realized that he had been, at different times in his life, a somebody and a nobody.
 His periodic sojourns into “Nobodyland” led him to identify rankism—abuse of the power inherent in rank—and ultimately to write Somebodies and Nobodies: Overcoming the Abuse of Rank.
 Three years later, he published a sequel that focuses on building a “dignitarian society” titled All Rise: Somebodies, Nobodies, and the Politics of Dignity.
 With co-author Pamela Gerloff, he has also published Dignity for All: How to Create a World Without Rankism.
-His most recent books are Religion and Science: A Beautiful Friendship?, From Genome to Wenome: The Key to Universal Dignity, Belonging: A Memoir, The Wisdom of Science; The Theory of Everybody; and The Rowan Tree: A Novel.
+His most recent books are Religion and Science: A Beautiful Friendship?, Genomes, Menomes, Wenomes: Neuroscience and Human Dignity, Belonging: A Memoir, The Wisdom of Science; The Theory of Everybody; and The Rowan Tree: A Novel.

 As a recognized authority on dignity and rankism, Robert Fuller’s ideas and books have been widely covered in the media, including The New York Times, National Public Radio, C-SPAN, The Boston Globe, the BBC, Voice of America, and O, The Oprah Magazine.

 Download the full version of Robert W. Fuller’s Press Kit here.